Life On The Run: Exploring The World Of Outlaws

 So, yeah, coming back to the main point, I think the book loses its way a bit in the second half what with the romance and all.
 There’s also a bit too much psycho-analysis of everyone’s motivations and characters.
 I didn’t mind the psycho-analysis too much, it was interesting, but there’s no denying it slows the pace of the story.

-But towards the end the book finds its way again towards a satisfying ending.
-I won’t say the end blew my mind, it was a somewhat predictable end, but still the way it was written was note-perfect.
+But towards the end, the book finds its way again to a satisfying ending.
+I won’t say the end blew my mind; it was somewhat predictable, but still, the way it was written was note-perfect.

 Huge thanks to Bloomsbury Publishing for sending me this book for review consideration.